-In addition, your auditor is going to want to know if you have other frameworks that you are reporting against and if they should be included in some form in your SOC 2 report.
+In addition, your auditor is going to want to know if you have other frameworks that you are reporting against and if they should be included in your SOC 2 report.
 The first way is to map your controls in SOC 2 to the other framework in what’s called an “unaudited” Section 5 of the report.
 While this will require additional effort because your auditor still has to review the mapping, it is a cheaper option as it is unaudited.
 The other option is to do a SOC 2 + report.
 A SOC 2 + report is more expensive because, in this report, you are testing your controls against both the SOC 2 Trust Services Criteria, as well as the criteria of the other framework.

-For example, if you had SOC 2 + HIPAA, you would have to show all the controls you have that meet SOC 2, where those controls meet applicable HIPAA criteria and any additional controls above SOC 2 that are required for HIPAA.
+For example, if you had SOC 2 + HIPAA, you would have to show all the controls you have that meet SOC 2, where those controls meet applicable HIPAA criteria, and any additional controls above SOC 2 that are required for HIPAA.
 And that’s just the reporting.
 Any additional testing above and beyond SOC 2 (that HIPAA requires) must be performed as well by your auditors, resulting in additional fees.

-- Cloud Service Provider Accounts with customer data
+Cloud Service Provider Accounts with customer data

-- Cloud Providers used or co-location data centers
+Cloud Providers used or co-location data centers

-- Total number of full-time employees
+Total number of full-time employees

 These are the key elements to think about when scoping your SOC 2.
 As things can get complicated (and many times there is the “it depends” answer), be sure to discuss all the details with your auditor before agreeing to an engagement fee.